rhdunn/cmudict-tools/README.md

 	...
 	keyN,valueN

-## RDF Metadata Description File Format
+### RDF Metadata

-This is an RDF document (turtle, RDF/XML or N-Triples) using the SKOS ontology.
+This is an RDF document using the SKOS ontology.
-In order to parse these documents, the `rapper` tool is needed.

 A `key` is defined as a `skos:ConceptScheme` and a `value` as a `skos:Concept`.
 The labels are defined using `skos:prefLabel` predicates.
 A `value` is